 Berlin

 Earlier this year, I had a chance to visit Berlin.
-It has been about 3 months and I have not gotten the chance or made time to write about Berlin, that it is now quickly receding from my memory, threatening to leave behind the usual remnants of travel impressions.
+It has been about 3 months and I have not gotten the chance or made time to write about Berlin, and it is now quickly receding from my memory, threatening to leave behind the usual remnants of travel impressions.
 Berlin was cold in January.
 A...
 Continue Reading →

 Afternoons in Chennai